0iras0r/ils-companion-android/README.md

-# FOSDEM Companion
+# LD16 Companion

-Advanced native Android schedule browser application for the [FOSDEM](http://fosdem.org/) conference in Brussels, Belgium.
+Just a simple fork of the advanced native Android schedule browser application for the [FOSDEM](http://fosdem.org/) conference in Brussels, Belgium.
+The original project was made by Christophe Beyls.

-This is a new implementation of the [legacy FOSDEM app](https://github.com/rkallensee/fosdem-android/).
-The code has been rewritten from scratch and the features have been extended.
-It uses loaders and fragments extensively and is backward compatible up to Android 2.1 thanks to the support library.

-To get more information and install the app, look at the [Google Play Store](https://play.google.com/store/apps/details?id=be.digitalia.fosdem) page.

-The name FOSDEM and the gear logo are registered trademarks of FOSDEM VZW.
-Used with permission.
+The challenge is to make an agnostic version for any kind of conference.
+We hope we could make this.

+##Dat Team (Alfabetic Order)
+Rosario Antoci

+Valerio Bozzolan

+Ludovico Pavesi

 ## How to build